-When a worker is injured at work, the amount of workers’ compensation benefits he or she will receive depends on the type of injury the worker sustained.
+When a worker is injured at work, the amount of workers’ compensation benefits he or she will receive depends on the type of injury the worker sustained, and those may be:

 Temporary Total Disability